Did you suffer an aortic aneurysm after taking Cipro?

 With recent studies linking the antibiotic medications to aortic aneurysms and dissections, new lawsuits are being filed in 2016 by those harmed by the popular drugs.

-The Hood National Law Group is currently investigating cases for a potential lawsuit against the makers of Cipro, pharmaceutical giant Bayer Healthcare.
+National Injury Help is currently investigating cases for a potential lawsuit against the makers of Cipro, pharmaceutical giant Bayer Healthcare.

 Three recent questions about Cipro lawsuits people are asking us.